harvardmartian/CommentforEverything/README.md

 **Step 3.** Add the automation.

-**Explanation**: The automation waits for a helper to change and then runs the corresponding script.
+**What this do?**: The automation waits for a helper to change and then runs the corresponding script.

 ~~Using the file editor add this to the bottom of your **automation.yaml** file.~~
 Create an new automation in the GUI and paste over the whole thing with the following: